dkeener/ThoughtPool/presentations/README.md

 Rails "newbies", the focus of the presentation is just on educating viewers about Rails.
 For a more experienced audience, the spin is typically on how the audience can effectively educate others about Rails as a technology.

+* [Quick Start: Rails LiveTree] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Quick_Start_Rails_LiveTree.pdf?raw=true) -
+This presentation provides a step-by-step roadmap for creating a dynamic tree feature for a web site using the LiveTree JavaScript code and the Rails "acts_as_tree" mechanism.

 Java Talks
 ----------